 - (October 10, 2013) – the “winterization” plan.
 Salvage workers started securing the shipwreck for the winter of 2013.
 Bad weather conditions required the following procedures: 1) The ship’s bow was secured from moving via an additional stopping system.
 2) An additional set of grout bags were installed between the ship and the island rocks.
 3) The ship was connected by tube-shaped structures to all the 6 underwater platforms and was additionally attached to the sponsons tops.
 The sponsons were prepared in the Genoa and Livorno shipyards.
 The sponsons’ positioning was scheduled for April 2014.

-- (December 2013) The salvage operation’s chief engineer Porcellacchia announced that the wreckage will be removed from the disaster site and towed in June 2014.
+- (December 2013) The salvage operation’s chief engineer Porcellacchia announced that the wreckage will be removed from the disaster site and towed away in June 2014.

 February 1, 2014 (Giglio, Italy) – a Spanish diver died during salvage works.
 He worked for UCS (Underwater Contractors Spain).
 He was involved in an underwater operation when slashed his leg on a metal sheet.
 A fellow diver brought the injured man alive to the surface, but he later died.
 Divers were working to attach 30 massive tanks with air to the ship so that she could be lifted off the seabed.